TOURS * ICONIC BUILDINGS * CANALS * SHOPPING * LEIDSEPLEIN * PLLEK

 - Sex Museum – the history of sex and its evolution over the different ages

 Vondelpark is a large park with several entrances in the centre of Amsterdam.
 It provides a contrast to the busy city life.
-Go for a relaxed stroll, sit on the grass and watch the world go by or maybe hire a bike.
+Enjoy a relaxing stroll, sit on the grass and watch the world go by or, maybe hire a bike.
 Within the park itself you will find a rose garden, a statue of the poet, Joost van den Vondel and water features.
 It is also home to storks, owls and frogs!

 Suggested Further Reading: